sugiyamath/paraemb/README.md

 - dvecs_features.npy: hard-positive vectors that were transformed from sentence2.
 - dvecs_n_features.npy: hard-negative vectors that were transformed from sentence2.

-### training
-run.sh will execute two types of training scripts:

-- model_ns.py: a model using random negative sampling.
-- model_hn.py: a model using hard-negative.

-model_ns is bulls*it, and model_hn seems better.

-## paraemb.py

-paraemb.py is a simple module to encode sentence as sentence vector.
-This module assumes using a sentence piece model and a trained sentence embedding.

-## logs

-logs directory have training logs as TensorBoard format.

 ## TODO